TansLab/Tans_Schnitzcells/README.txt

 In principle, a load of what is explained down here has now become legacy (there is no Excel file anymore).
 However, the functions that are used are still the same, and a load of text below explains how these functions work.
 In the future, most of this text should be found in abovementioned script files.
 For now it remains here for reference.

+Convenient scripts for further analysis are savingFluorDynamicsData.m and plottingGeneralDynamicData.m.
+These scripts can be found in the https://Leeuwenhoek@bitbucket.org/microscopeguerrillas/plotting_fluo_dyn_data.git repository, spefically the branch martijn_develop.

 -MW 2016/01

 ================================================================================